Teichlab/scg_lib_structs/docs/source/multi/Paired-seq.md

 `--soloCBmatchWLtype 1MM`

 >>> How stringent we want the cell barcode reads to match the whitelist.
 The default option (`1MM_Multi`) does not work here.
-We choose this one for simplicity.
+We choose this one here for simplicity, but you might want to experimenting different parameters to see what the difference is.

 `--soloCellFilter EmptyDrops_CR`